 I don’t know if artificial colors are still tested today, but there’s a history of animal suffering behind it.
 Because of that, many vegans choose to not eat products containing any sort of artificial colors.

 Make Butterfingers At Home

 According to Katie, the person behind Chocolate Covered Katie, you can make butterfingers at home with just 6 ingredients, in 10 minutes.

 In just 10 minutes you can make between 12 and 16 bars, which sounds very satisfying.
 Not only can you save more money, but it’s also a healthier way of eating butterfingers.

-However, it might be likely that the sugar present in butterfingers may have been processed with bone char.
-The Ferrara Candy Company also produces gummies using gelatine, a by-product of an animal’s body part.
-In my opinion, it wouldn’t be unlikely for Ferrara to also source sugar processed with bone char (the carbonized bones of cattle).
+However, it might also be likely that the sugar present in butterfingers may have been processed with bone char.
+The Ferrara Candy Company also produces gummies using gelatine, a by-product of animal cartilage, so it wouldn’t be unlikely for Ferrara to also source sugar processed with bone char.

 This being said, this product is off-limits for vegans, and maybe for certain vegetarians.

 The Original Butterfingers are gluten-free as they have no gluten-containing ingredients.
 However, the varieties of Butterfingers, are not gluten-free.